LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 The default values are the same as in the BI, but when customizing a report and adding a new sheet - make sure to add these indicators to the filter panels and set the the same values as in the BI.

 **Timezone for data display:** It is important to note that the Agent Manager BI displays data in the user’s local timezone, while the Analytics Builder dashboards and Campaign BI utilize the account’s timezone.
-For any other question\\issue not listed above, please contact LivePerson Technical Support through your LiveEngage Connection Area.
+For any other question\\issue not listed above, please contact LivePerson Technical Support through the Connection Area.

 ## Usability